Shreya-0501/Scamazon/Architecture.md

 # Scamazon

 ## Overview
-Scamazon is a mobile app that uses react for frontend and SQL for backend, it is a tool that connects customers and vendors for easy buying and selling.
+Scamazon is a mobile app that uses HTML and CSS for frontend and SQL for backend, it is a tool that connects customers and vendors for easy buying and selling, where customers can buy products in one click!

-- Native app/ mobile app (front end -> kivy/react)
+- Website consists of mainly 2 divisions
   - Customer:
     - Just display of orders

   - Vendor:
     - Your Items:
-      - Icons for delete on each prod
+      - Add items
-      - Edit prod info on each prod
+      - Display items

 ## Frontend design